Air Conditioner Repair Checklist

 If your thermostat isn’t giving a sign to your air conditioner to start, it won’t turn on.

 The most important part is checking it’s on “cool” and not “heat.”
 Otherwise your air conditioner may not switch on.
-Or you might have warm air moving from vents because the heat is on instead.
+You might also have warm air moving from vents because the heat is on instead.

 If you’re using a digital thermostat: